-Founding issue / April 17, 2026 Numero fondateur / 17 avril 2026 Grunnutgave / 17. april 2026 Field report / family life / fathers / immigrants Reportage / famille / peres / immigration Feltrapport / familieliv / fedre / innvandring
+Founding issue / May 18, 2026 Numero fondateur / 18 mai 2026 Grunnutgave / 18. mai 2026 Field report / family life / fathers / immigrants Reportage / famille / peres / immigration Feltrapport / familieliv / fedre / innvandring

 Article / Norway desk Article / Cahier Norvege Artikkel / Norge-desk Jazz desk / machine room / family archive / pataphysical bulletin Cahier jazz / salle des machines / archive familiale / bulletin pataphysique Jazzdesk / maskinrom / familiearkiv / pataphysisk bulletin